PySport/matplotvideo/README.md

 Some of the features:
 - Frame-accurate seeking forward and backward
 - Playback speed control between 0.01x and 4x
-- Auto-frame drop when updating plot takes longer than video frame duration
+- Auto frame-skip to maintain playback speed when plot takes to long
-- Seek through entire video
+- Seek with slider through entire video
-- Fast pause/play toggle using spacebar
+- Intuitive pause/play toggle using spacebar
-- Play all cv2 supported media types
+- Play all `cv2` supported media types

 ## Where to get it
 The source code is currently hosted on GitHub at: